Renault And Dacia To Follow Volvo In Limiting Cars To 112 MPH

 “Our vision is that no one should be killed or seriously injured in a new Volvo car,” the Swedish company’s ambitious Safety Vision goal states, putting the emphasis on the reduced top speed as a key part of the new strategy.
 All new Volvos are now sold with a 112-miles per hour (180-kilometers per hour) electronic speed limit, and it seems that the automaker won’t be the only player from the auto industry to implement factory speed restrictions.

 According to a new report from Spiegel, Renault’s boss Luca de Meo told shareholders during a meeting in Paris last week that high speed is the main reason for road deaths.
-The French manufacturer wants to limit the max speed of all its new vehicles to the same 112-mph (190-kph) barrier, and to do so, it will introduce the so-called Safety Coach system.
+The French manufacturer wants to limit the max speed of all its new vehicles to the same 112-mph (180-kph) barrier, and to do so, it will introduce the so-called Safety Coach system.
 It will monitor the road speed limits and road conditions and will adjust the speed accordingly.

 Gallery: Dacia Sandero Stepway Euro NCAP crash test